mattConn/harbour-drag-and-drop/README.md

 - **PDF.js** for PDF reading and rendering

 ## File Structure
-Each file (within `public`) will be elaborated on in its own section.
 - **assets/** contains css stylesheets.
 - **components/** contains Vue components as JS files.
 - **helpers.js** defines helper classes for working with PDF annotations.